-The medical device industry is expected to grow steadily, with global annual sales rising by more than 5% per year to nearly US$800 billion by 2030.
+According to estimates, the medical device industry will grow steadily, with global annual sales rising by more than 5% per year to nearly US$800 billion by 2030.

 As lifestyle diseases become more common and economic development unlocks enormous potential in emerging markets, particularly China and India, these projections reflect increasing demand for innovative new devices (like wearables) and services (like health data).

 In a few years, the competitive landscape for medical devices is poised to look completely different from today, thanks to new and non-traditional entrants, disruptive technologies, and players with global ambitions emerging from high-growth markets.

 With exciting new developments emerging at a previously unimagined pace, technology has the potential to both propel and disrupt the medical device industry.
 In the coming decade, the following five technologies will help embed intelligence into the portfolio and hence be widely adopted by winning companies: wearables, smart device apps, IoT, cloud-based data and analytics, and blockchain.

 The following are some of the many exciting ways in which technology impacts the medical devices sector.